 Add Google Analytics Events to Squarespace

-Now that you know how to add Google Analytics to Squarespace, you can enhance the data you collect by adding Google Analytics Events to Squarespace as well.
+Now that you know how to add Google Analytics to Squarespace, you can enhance the data you collect by adding additional Google Analytics events to Squarespace as well.
 While this section is a little more advanced than the previous sections, taking the time to set up your GA events now will help you collect information that allows you to make better business decisions right from the start.

 Just like installing Google Analytics on your website, you can add Google Analytics events to your Squarespace site directly or using GTM.